AlexanderRacey/Gallery-of-Retention/README.md

 ## Assets
 * All assets were sourced from the Unity Asset store - https://assetstore.unity.com/hp
 * For more details on all used assets, see [Game Assets - Details](Documentation/Game%20Assets%20-%20Details.txt)
+* For more details on all images used, see [Image Assets - Details](Docimentation/Image%20Assets%20-%20Details.txt)

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.